Trial of YNW Melly: Mistrial

 The jury deliberated for fourteen hours over three days but were unable to reach a unanimous verdict, even after the judge gave them an Allen charge, a direction which urged them to try to come to unanimous conclusion.
 Melly remained in custody awaiting retrial in October.
 The new trial proceedings were set to begin on October 9, 2023.
 Jury selection began on October 17, 2023.
 In early 2024, the case was placed on an indefinite pause awaiting the inclusion of a video as evidence.
 On July 8, 2024, Judge Martin Fein, the new judge presiding over the case scheduled September 10, 2025, for the beginning of the upcoming re-trial.
 Judge Fein also set a pretrial meeting for December 5, 2024 regarding Demons' tampering case.

-A juror in the case stated in an interview to Local 10 that the hung jury was a vote of 9-to-3 in favor of convicting Demons on two lesser offenses of manslaughter.
+A juror in the case stated in an interview to Local 10 that the hung jury was a vote of 9-to-3 in favor of convicting Demons on two lesser offenses of manslaughter, an option that must be considered in capital murder cases per Beck v.
+Alabama (1980).
 The juror stated that it was initially a vote of 11-to-1, but accused another juror of being explosive and manipulative to other members of the jury, going as far as to shout homophobic slurs at a juror, eventually persuading two others to come to her side.